 (e.g., individuals from the community at large who serve on boards of directors for member companies)

 • Composed with careful attention to potential conflicts of interest

-• Composed with careful attention to balancing gender, age, discipline and cultural background
+• Informed by the Jessies’ diversity mandate, composed with careful attention to balancing gender, age, discipline and cultural background

 • Monitored and advised by the JRC

 • Appointed for approximately one year, as determined by the JRTAS Board, and until the final selection of nominees is made

 • Large and Small Juries are comprised of a minimum of 10 people, including the Chair